Systems with large flexible server pools: Instability of "natural" load balancing: Diffusion scaled process in an underloaded system. Possible evanescence of invariant distributions

 \subsection{Evanescence of invariant measures}

-In this section we show that if the matrix $A_u$ has eigenvalues with positive real part, the stationary distribution of the (diffusion scaled) process $\hat \Psi^r_\CE(\cdot)$ escapes to infinity as $r\to\infty$.
-Namely, we prove the following

-\begin{theorem} Suppose $\rho<1$.
-Consider a sequence of systems as defined in Section~\ref{sec-diffusion-finite}, and denote by $\mu^r$ the stationary distribution of the process $\hat \Psi^r_\CE(\cdot)$, a probability measure on $\BR^{I+J-1}$.
-Let $b_K = \{|z| \leq K\} \subset \BR^{I+J-1}$.
+In this section we show that if the matrix $A_u$ has eigenvalues with positive real part, the stationary distribution of the (diffusion scaled) process $\hat\Psi^r_\CE(\cdot)$ escapes to infinity as $r\to\infty$.
+Namely, we prove the following: \begin{theorem} Suppose $\rho<1$.
+Consider a sequence of systems as defined in Section \ref{sec-diffusion-finite}, and denote by $\mu^r$ the stationary distribution of the process $\hat\Psi^r_\CE(\cdot)$, a probability measure on $\BR^{I+J-1}$.
+Let $b_K = \{|z| \leq K\} \subset\BR^{I+J-1}$.
 Suppose the matrix $A_u$ has eigenvalues with positive real parts and no pure imaginary eigenvalues.\footnote{The requirement of ``no pure imaginary eigenvalues'' is made for convenience of differentiating between strict convergence and strict divergence.
-It holds for generic values of $\beta_j$, $\mu_{ij}$: that is, any set of values $\beta_j$, $\mu_{ij}$ has a small perturbation $\tilde{\beta_j}$, $\tilde{\mu_{ij}}$ with for which $A_u$ has no pure imaginary eigenvalues.} Then for any $K$, $\mu^r(b_K) \to 0$ as $r\to\infty$. \end{theorem}
+It holds for generic values of $\beta_j$, $\mu_{ij}$: that is, any set of values $\beta_j$, $\mu_{ij}$ has a small perturbation $\tilde{\beta}_j$, $\tilde {\mu}_{ij}$ with for which $A_u$ has no pure imaginary eigenvalues.} Then for any $K$, $\mu^r(b_K) \to0$ as $r\to\infty$. \end{theorem}